 Pumping milk was another challenge.
 Man, when I see cows being milked, a piece of my heart goes out to them because my pain is their pain.
 Maybe it’s the act of knowing that you’re doing something that should be happening naturally.
 Or maybe it’s the staring into oblivion as you listen to the rhythmic buzz of your breast pump.
 Maybe it’s the feeling of having something pull at your nipple or the packing and unpacking of all the equipment and meticulous way you need to store and look after your expressed milk.
 All I know is: Moms who pump regularly should receive a medal of honor!

-But I think one of the biggest concerns for any breastfeeding mom has to be the worry that they might not pump enough milk for the following days feeds.
-There are ways to increase and influence your milk supply.
-You can complement your diet with Similac Mom formula which is said to be packed with protein, vitamin D, folic acid, iron and calcium.
-(Win some over here on Ella’s blog.)
+Oh and let’s not even mention the worry that you might not pump enough milk for the following days feeds.
 What you eat is extremely important and if you’re on a strict diet, good luck Chuck, because you’re starving half the time anyways!

 So yes breastfeeding is a pain in the boob.
 It is more than just a nipple in a child’s mouth.
 It’s a commitment, a tolerance and a sacrifice… but the very best kind!